Who we are

 Existing automatic manufacturing systems are not sufficiently flexible to meet these demands.
 Normally, they have been developed with a focus on reducing standard unit costs and improving product quality and ergonomics.
 These are still very important issues; however, the automatic manufacturing systems of the future must be more adaptive so that they can respond fast and efficient to changes in the operating environment.

 It is the development and application of these adaptive systems which is the focus of our research group.

 - Computer Vision

 theory guides, experiments decide!

 The formulated vision is very ambitious and requires research in a large number of areas found in the cross-road between established manufacturing, robotics and automation technologies and emerging technologies in industrial ICT, A.I. cognition, mobile and service robots, autonomous control, and sensing.
 The huge area cannot be covered by the research group.
-Instead focus is on a number of selected research objectives and on establishing close collaboration with external partners nationally as well as internationally.
+Instead, the focus is on a number of selected research objectives and on establishing close collaboration with external partners nationally as well as internationally.

 Selected focus on:

 - Automation – Making the development process of automatic manufacturing systems more efficient so that:

 - the development can be integrated into the product innovation process.

 - Scalability – Developing systems which fast and efficient can be scaled (in terms of capacity) to meet market demands.